-SystemCurrencies/Denominations
+SettingsCurrencies/Denominations

-The Currencies/Denomination Tab allows the user to define the currencies and denominations that users will assign to vaults so they be ordered and managed.
+The Currencies/Denomination Tab allows the user to define the currencies and denominations that users will assign to vaults so they are ordered and managed.
 The user has the option to configure Currencies, Denominations, and Foreign Exchange Rates by selecting the appropriate function from the dropdown box.